 As a showcase for his dedication to bringing the multi-year passion project to life, the beating heart lies in his portrayal of the unnamed protagonist, “Kid,” whose quest for vengeance comes at the crossroads of sociopolitical inequalities and personal revenge.
 It’s clear that Patel’s love for the genre, its multicultural history, and visible influences (John Wick, The Raid, and Bollywood action films) shines through in the outsized ambition on display by taking on a highly kinetic, stunt-heavy thrill ride.
 Rather than treading more familiar territory with a mid-budget drama akin to many of the acting roles Patel has accumulated in his career, Monkey Man pushes the boundaries of its $10 million budget narratively and choreographically to an impressive degree.

 Many years after the violent murder of his mother at the hands of police chief Rana (Sikander Kher), Kid is determined to even the score.
 Unable to pull himself out of this cycle of pain, he continues to make pain a palpable component of his daily life by selling out his own body as a human punching bag for hire in the shady fight ring led by the all-too-sleazy and expressively theatrical Tiger (Sharlto Copley).
 As Kid’s hero’s journey takes shape, the film’s set pieces inside the ring begin to extend out into the city’s elite social circles with increasing scale, scope, and ultraviolent magnitude.
+What unfolds for the audience through the eyes of Kid is a narrative ethos that intertwines Hindu mythology with sociopolitical dynamics.
+Unfortunately, while the punches are primed with power and the mythos evokes a spirituality not commonly found in this type of genre film, the secondary social commentary stumbles into two-dimensional ambiguity.

 For the impressive heights the production value can reach given the degree of on-set improvisation, its story structure and narrative arc reveal the limitations of a script that fails to match its ambition.
 Patel’s “Yatana” is geographically vague, and intentionally emblematic of Mumbai, but also many other locales in modern India where cyclical poverty overwhelms social mobility.
 This worldbuilding visually maps a richly textured urban fabric which serves as the setting for Kid’s campaign through the social and political hierarchies stained by economic disparity and funded by human trafficking.
 Despite this depth that challenges socioeconomic realities, the intricacies of its fictitious setting are inconsistently framed and incongruous with its hero’s moral code in a way that can’t help but communicate an ethic of artificial surface treatment.
 Even with glimpses of thematic depth, particularly the inclusion of Alpha (Vipin Sharma) and the hijra community, Monkey Man struggles to fully integrate these elements into its protagonist’s journey which is principally fueled by the loss of his mother, a character not seen on screen until the final act.